harumuki/thorsten-hans.com/_posts/2018-12-04-inspect-your-kubernetes-inventory-in-no-time-with-asp-net-core-and-kubernetes-client-library.md

  * `kubectl`
  * `dotnet`

-If you’re not yet familiar with `docker`, `kubectl` or `dotnet`,  check out one of the great online tutorials on those.
+If you're not yet familiar with `docker`, `kubectl` or `dotnet`,  check out one of the great online tutorials on those.

 ## The .NET Core API project

-Although I’ve chosen .NET as a framework, I prefer creating new projects from the command line.
-So let’s get started with the API itself.
+Although I've chosen .NET as a framework, I prefer creating new projects from the command line.
+So let's get started with the API itself.
 The following bash commands create a new ASP.NET Core project with all the required folders and files.

 ```bash
 ~ mkdir KubeInspector && cd KubeInspector